rust-lang/rust/src/doc/trpl/ffi.md

 For reference, the examples used here are also available as an [library on GitHub](https://github.com/thestinger/rust-snappy).

-# Stack management

-Rust threads by default run on a *large stack*.
-This is actually implemented as a reserving a large segment of the address space and then lazily mapping in pages as they are needed.
-When calling an external C function, the code is invoked on the same stack as the rust stack.
-This means that there is no extra stack-switching mechanism in place because it is assumed that the large stack for the rust thread is plenty for the C function to have.

-A planned future improvement (not yet implemented at the time of this writing) is to have a guard page at the end of every rust stack.
-No rust function will hit this guard page (due to Rust's usage of LLVM's `__morestack`).
-The intention for this unmapped page is to prevent infinite recursion in C from overflowing onto other rust stacks.
-If the guard page is hit, then the process will be terminated with a message saying that the guard page was hit.

-For normal external function usage, this all means that there shouldn't be any need for any extra effort on a user's perspective.
-The C stack naturally interleaves with the rust stack, and it's "large enough" for both to interoperate.
-If, however, it is determined that a larger stack is necessary, there are appropriate functions in the thread spawning API to control the size of the stack of the thread which is spawned.

 # Destructors

 Foreign libraries often hand off ownership of resources to the calling code.